 Christopher M. Winter is co-chair of the Finance and Restructuring Transactions division of Duane Morris' Business Reorganization and Financial Restructuring Practice Group.
 Mr. Winter focuses his practice on commercial finance and chapter 11 bankruptcy law and proceedings.
 He serves as a team lead for the Duane Morris Banking and Finance industry group.

 Mr. Winter represents direct lenders, commercial banks and other institutions and entities in financing transactions, including cash-flow loans, asset-based loans, real estate mortgage loans, lease financing and financings utilizing New Markets Tax Credits.
 He also represents lenders in workouts, restructurings and enforcement actions.
 Mr. Winter regularly advises clients on federal bankruptcy matters and represents their interests in proceedings in the U.S. Bankruptcy Court, including in the District of Delaware.

 Mr. Winter also regularly provides legal opinions under Delaware law and is a member of the firm's opinion committee.

-Admitted to practice in Delaware and Pennsylvania, Mr. Winter is a member of the Corporate and Commercial Law Sections of the Delaware Bar Association, the Business Law Section of the American Bar Association, the American Bankruptcy Institute and the Delaware Bankruptcy Inns of Court.
+Admitted to practice in Delaware and Pennsylvania, Mr. Winter is a member of the Corporate and Commercial Law Sections of the Delaware Bar Association, the Business Law Section of the American Bar Association, and the American Bankruptcy Institute.

 The listing of areas of practice in the foregoing profile does not represent official certification as a specialist in those areas.